bellhop-rs/bellhop/README.md

 At this point, Bellhop is more like a set of crates you assemble yourself into a web application than a web application itself.

-A good starting point is getting `bellhop-bin` running, then using that as an example to build your own deployment.
+A good starting point is getting `bellhop-demo` running, then using that as an example to build your own deployment.

 ### First Time Setup